DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 1. Navigate to the [Sensitive Data Scanner in the Agent][1] configuration page.
 1. Click **Add scanning group**.
 Alternatively, click the **Add** dropdown menu on the top right corner of the page and select **Add Scanning Group**.
 1. Enter a query filter for the data you want to scan.
 You can use only host-level tags for matching agents.
-At the bottom, the number of matching and eligible agents is displayed, including the total number out of all agents that the tag matches.
+At the bottom, the number of matching and eligible agents is displayed, including the total number out of all agents that match the tag.
 1. Enter a name and description for the group.
 1. Click **Save**.